FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.10-2 Palletizing workpiece configuration

-**Step3**：Click "Configure" in the tray configuration bar to enter the tray configuration pop-up window, set the tray "front", "side" and "height", then set the station and station transition point, click "confirm configuration" to complete the tray information setting.
+**Step3**: Click "Configure" in the tray configuration bar to enter the tray configuration pop-up window, set the tray "front", "side" and "height", then set the station and station transition point, click "confirm configuration" to complete the tray information setting.

 .. figure:: robot_peripherals/058.png
    :align: center